 Firmness and Loft Options

-Fill weight directly influences firmness.
+Fill weight directly influences the overall firmness.
 A higher volume of wool creates a firmer pillow with greater lift, while a lighter fill produces a softer, more compressible surface.
 Wool’s natural resilience allows it to feel supportive without becoming rigid.
+When searching for the best organic wool pillow, it is worth noting that fill weight and density can vary between brands, so reviewing the product specifications helps ensure you select the best wool pillow suited to your needs.

 Selecting the right loft depends largely on sleep position.
 Side sleepers generally require a higher loft to keep the neck aligned with the spine.
-Back sleepers tend to benefit from medium loft that supports the natural curve of the neck.
+Back sleepers tend to benefit from a medium loft that supports the natural curve of the neck.
 Stomach sleepers usually need a low-loft pillow to avoid excessive neck extension.
+Many of the best organic wool pillow options on the market today offer adjustable fills, making it easier to fine-tune loft without replacing the pillow entirely.

 Wool Pillows We Recommend